Your Parish Councillors

 Current Year Attendance: 100%

-Committee Appointments: Full Council, Personnel, Community Services & Environment, Finance Governance & Asset, Disciplinary
+Committee Appointments: Full Council, Personnel, Community Services & Environment, Finance Governance & Asset, Disciplinary, Appeals

 When did you become a Councillor?
 October 2021.